HOA laws — Utah

 Is mediation required for HOA disputes in Utah?

-What law governs HOAs in Utah?
+What statute or law governs HOAs in Utah?

 HOA Laws in Other States